 Programming language and technology stacks

 In this stage, you must decide on the project’s technical aspects, such as selecting a technology stack.
 First, you’ll choose a website builder or platform that can help you accomplish your goals and stay within your budget.
-Content management systems like WordPress would likely suffice if you want your website to act as an information source for users.
-However, if you want to set up an online store, robust web frameworks would better suit your needs.
+Content management systems like WordPress will likely suffice if you want your website to act as an information source for users.
+However, if you want to set up an online store, robust web frameworks may better suit your needs.

 Conduct a detailed analysis of programming languages and tech stacks and study the pros and cons of adopting each technology.
-Do a comparative analysis of available technology choices to help you better understand the advantages and disadvantages of one framework over another.
+Perform a comparative analysis of available technology choices to help you better understand the advantages and disadvantages of one framework over another.

 Sitemap and wireframes